Icinga/icinga2/doc/16-upgrading-icinga-2.md

 In case that one of these ciphers is marked as insecure in the future, please let us know with an issue on GitHub.

+#### Known error `no shared cipher`

+With the hardened cipher list and new TLS version older (Icinga v2.10.4 and below) may fail to connect to an instance running version 2.11 and newer when using on demand signing.
+You can remedy this `no shared cipher` error by using the [manual certificate creation](06-distributed-monitoring#manual-certificate-creation).

 ### Cluster <a id="upgrading-to-2-11-cluster"></a>

 #### Config Sync <a id="upgrading-to-2-11-cluster-config-sync"></a>